progress/iceberg/PAS/Management/OEManager/ABL/README.md

      [echo] Usage Instructions:
      [echo]
-     [echo]  proant startup - Use TCMAN to start a PAS instance [echo]
-     [echo]  proant query - Use TCMAN to query a PAS instance [echo]
-     [echo]  proant shutdown - Use TCMAN to stop a PAS instance [echo]
-     [echo]  proant inventory - Bundle useful PAS instance files for support tickets [echo]
+     [echo]  TCMAN Shortcuts:
      [echo]
+     [echo]  proant startup - Use TCMAN to start the oepas1 PAS instance [echo]
+     [echo]  proant query - Use TCMAN to query the oepas1 PAS instance [echo]
-     [echo]  proant compile - Compile all utility procedures to r-code [echo]
+     [echo]  proant shutdown - Use TCMAN to stop the oepas1 PAS instance [echo]
      [echo]
+     [echo]  Internal Tools:
+     [echo]
+     [echo]  proant inventory - Bundle useful PAS instance files (as .zip) for support tickets [echo]
+     [echo]  proant compile - Compile all utility procedures to r-code (for production use) [echo]
+     [echo]
+     [echo]  Status/Management:
+     [echo]
-     [echo]  proant status - Obtain MSAgent/connection status information for an ABL App [echo]
+     [echo]  proant status - [RO] Obtain MSAgent/connection status information for an ABL App [echo]
-     [echo]  proant stacks - Obtain stack information for all MSAgents for an ABL App [echo]
+     [echo]  proant stacks - [RO] Obtain stack information for all MSAgents for an ABL App [echo]
-     [echo]  proant flush - Flush the available deferred log buffer to agent log file [echo]
+     [echo]  proant flush - [RO] Flush the available deferred log buffer to agent log file [echo]
      [echo]  proant trimhttp - Trim all Session Manager and Tomcat HTTP sessions for an ABL/Web App [echo]                    [OPTIONAL] -Dterminateopt=0 (0 for graceful termination and 1 for forced termination) [echo]
      [echo]  proant trimidle - Trim all IDLE ABL Sessions for each MSAgent for an ABL App [echo]